it-projects-llc/addons-dev/fleet_booking/README.rst

  Vehicle Rental Workflow
 -------------------------

-One model ``fleet_booking.rental`` is used for working with different types of rental documents.
+The model ``fleet_booking.rental`` is used for working with different types of rental documents.
 The types of the documents are ``Rent``, ``Extended Rent``, ``Return``.
 Each type of the documents has several states.
 ``Rent`` has the states that are ``Quotation``, ``Booked``, ``Confirmed``, ``Extended``, ``Returned``.